Groove Coaster

-The Groove Coaster (グルーヴコースター, Gurūvu Kōsutā) series is an iOS / Android and arcade rhythm game franchise developed by Matrix Software and published by Taito.
+Groove Coaster (グルーヴコースター, Gurūvu Kōsutā) is a series of iOS / Android and arcade rhythm game franchise developed by Matrix Software and published by Taito.
 The first Groove Coaster was released for iOS on July 28, 2011.
-This rhythm game follows a roller coaster type track on screen, where players must make the appropriate controller inputs.
-Like many rhythm games, a life bar is attached to the game play.
-Players gain or lose points on the bar depending on the input timings.
+The game follows a musical roller coaster-type track on screen, where players must make the appropriate controller inputs.
+Like many rhythm games, a life bar is attached to the gameplay.
+Depending on the input timing, players gain or lose points on the long percentage bar at the top-right of the screen.

 Releases

-Groove Coaster Zero is a free-to-play updated version of the game released on November 20, 2012.
+Groove Coaster Zero was a free-to-play updated version of the game, that got released on November 20, 2012.

-The Groove Coaster arcade version (known as Rhythmvaders in some areas outside Japan) was released on November 5, 2013, with the touchscreen replaced by two giant controllers called "BOOSTERs" with a white button on each.
+The arcade version of Groove Coaster (also known as Rhythmvaders in some areas outside Japan) was released on November 5, 2013, with the touchscreen replaced by two giant controllers called "BOOSTERs" with a white button on each.

-Groove Coaster EX (known as Rhythmvaders EX in some areas outside Japan) is an update of the arcade version released on May 26, 2014.
+Groove Coaster EX (also known as Rhythmvaders EX in some areas outside Japan) is an update of the arcade version released on May 26, 2014.

-Groove Coaster 2: Heavenly Festival (known as Rhythmvaders 2 in some areas outside Japan) was released on January 22, 2015, in which the "LEVEL" system was removed and was replaced by a new system called the "GROOVE COIN" system, in which players can get "GROOVE COINs" according to their performance and use them as currency for virtual goods.
+Groove Coaster 2: Heavenly Festival (also known as Rhythmvaders 2 in some areas outside Japan) was released on January 22, 2015, in which the "LEVEL" system was removed and was replaced by a new system called the "GROOVE COIN" system, in which players can get "GROOVE COINs" according to their performance and use them as currency for virtual goods.

 Groove Coaster 2: Original Style was released on iOS and Android on July 1, 2015.
-In this version, stage charts from arcade version are added for some tracks, which makes two-finger play available.
-A new input mode is introduced, in which players play the stages by making sound instead of touching the screen.
-This version has been shut down since 31 March 2025.
+In this version, stage charts from the arcade version are added for some tracks, which makes two-finger play available.
+A new input mode is introduced, in which players play the stages by making sounds instead of touching the screen.
+This version was now shut down as of 31 March 2025.

-Groove Coaster 3: Link Fever was released on March 10, 2016, in which an online multiplayer system is added and the "MUSIC PANEL" system is removed.
-A fictional navigator, Linka (リンカ, voiced by Moe Toyota in Japanese version and Jennifer Skidmore in overseas versions), who will guide the player throughout the whole playthrough, is introduced as well.
+Groove Coaster 3: Link Fever was released on March 10, 2016, with an online multiplayer system added, while the "MUSIC PANEL" system got removed.
+A fictional navigator introduced to the series, named Linka (リンカ; voiced by Moe Toyota in the Japanese version, and Jennifer Skidmore in overseas versions), who guided the player throughout the whole playthrough, was added.